adrieason/Daily-Coding-Challenges-/README.md

 # Daily-Coding-Challenges- <br> [CodeWars Link](https://www.codewars.com/users/adrieason) <br>[LeetCode Link](https://leetcode.com/adrianname/)<br>

 A repository that includes all of my Daily Coding Challenges.
-I do at least one coding challenge a day.

-**Tech used:** JavaScript
 I solve a coding challenge everyday on Codewars or Leetcode!
+My main language is JavaScript.

 ## Optimizations
 I refractor and optimize my code, sometimes for efficiency, sometimes for readability.
 I focus on the analysis of the coding challenge.